bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 ## What's Next For Bevy?

-Bevy development continues to pick up steam and we have no intention to slow down now!
-In addition to the [many RFCs](https://github.com/bevyengine/rfcs/pulls) we have in the works, we also plan on tackling the following over next few months:
+Bevy development continues to pick up steam, and we have no intention to slow down now!
+In addition to the [many RFCs](https://github.com/bevyengine/rfcs/pulls) we have in the works, we also plan on tackling the following over the next few months:

 ### The "Train" Release Schedule